lorygaFLO/PurchasingPowerCalculator/README.md

 4. Edit the generated JSON file to customize your consumption habits and preferences.

 5. Run the program again to recalculate with your personalized consumption patterns.

+6. Use the provide PowerBI in order to inspect the data and results

 ## Project Structure